mei0872/best-chance-studio/README.md

 - **Starting with just a dog** — BCS asks you about the dog.
 What do you notice?
 What does the dog do?
 What's the one thing you'd want a family to know?
 From your answers, BCS builds the story with you and tells you exactly what to capture next.

 - **Starting with existing content** — bring what you have: a description, some photos, a video link.
 BCS scores it against the rubric, shows you exactly what's missing, and gives you research-backed ways to close the gaps.
+If the dog is posted, take a pic or video of the existing post as input into BCS - we'll make it simple.

 Either way, the output is the same: a complete coaching packet — specific, actionable, ready to publish.